 Introduction Hip osteoarthritis (OA) is a very common condition and is caused by the shiny white cartilage (articular cartilage) over the ends of the bones (acetabulum and head of the femur) wearing/thinning/being damaged.
 Once the cartilage wears through, the...

-Spotlight on the Hip
+Spotlight On The Hip

 The hip joint is what we call a ball and socket joint.
 This type of joint allows good amounts of movement but is also very stable.
 This is vitally important for the hip as it provides a connection from the pelvis to the lower limb.
 Bony anatomy The main two parts we...